ying-teaching/python-book/notes/Ch05-functions/main-and-scope.md

 main()
 ```

 The `main` function calls the `bar` function that calls three more functions: `print`, `fum`, `foo`.
 The `print` function is called twice.
-When the `bar` calls `foo`, there are three functions in the statck: at the bottom, `main`, then `bar`, then, at the top, `foo`.
+When the `bar` calls `foo`, there are three functions in the stack: at the bottom, `main`, then `bar`, then, at the top, `foo`.
 You can debug the code to see the call stack.
-When a function returns, its call frame is poped up from the stack and its caller becomes the top function in the call stack.
+When a function returns, its call frame is popped up from the stack and its caller becomes the top function in the call stack.
 The variable `x` is a local variable in its function scope and may have different values at different time.